neondatabase/website/content/docs/extensions/pgrag.md

 - **Text extraction and conversion**

   - Simple text extraction from PDF documents (using [pdf-extract](https://github.com/jrmuizel/pdf-extract)).
-Currently, there is no OCR or support for complex layout and formatting.
+Currently, there is no Optical Character Recognition (OCR) or support for complex layout and formatting.
   - Simple text extraction from `.docx` documents (using [docx-rs](https://github.com/cstkingkey/docx-rs)).
   - HTML conversion to Markdown (using [htmd](https://github.com/letmutex/htmd)).